Jean-Lukas/Jean-Lukas/README.md

 ### 👋 Welcome back to my profile
-- Studying Javascript and Calculus
+- Studying Python and Calculus
 - Monoides: (a <> b) <> c = a <> (b <> c)
 ##
 <div align="center">